 Under Meiorin’s union, Zanini was finally able to bring forming contractors to the bargaining table without having to call a strike.
 In the Fall of 1970, he was negotiating with Acu-Forming Ltd., one of the largest contractors in Metro Toronto, when a new public attack further damaged his reputation.
 This time, the accuser was the controversial former Ontario and Metro Toronto’s Chief Coroner and now NDP Member of Provincial Parliament (MPP) Morton Shulman.
 Speaking at the provincial legislature on October 27, Shulman, who in the past had made controversial accusations without providing evidence, claimed to have learned from a leaked confidential police report that the CFWU was a mob front; a “phony… sweetheart union.”
 According to the MPP, Zanini was a Mafia agent backed by Johnny Papalia, Hamilton’s “kingpin of organized crime in Canada,” whose threat of violence allegedly kept Italian workers in line.
 Shulman also claimed that Irvine was “an agent of the Lathers’ union,” and the mastermind of the operation.
 In the process, he called Simone an “honest” leader, who had been threatened by Irvine after refusing an order.
 The MPP also alleged that the CFWU’s strike in July 1969 had been ordered by forming contractors, who planned to used it as leverage to ask more money from developers.
 “Crooked employers… set up a crooked union to set up a crooked strike, a phony strike,” he added.
 Alarmed by these allegations, Acu-Forming walked away from the negotiations.

-Drywall, or gypsum board, was another cost-cutting construction material that reduced the need for skilled trades and their unions, in this case plasterers and lathers.
-First introduced in the commercial sector in the 1940s, drywall would become popular in the mid-1960s in the residential sector.
-This new technique gradually replaced gypsum board lath, which consisted of two thick sheets of paper (a type of lath) bound together by wet plaster in the middle and dried to make a board.
-This was used primarily in interior walls and ceilings.
-Drywall was a cheaper option not only because its pre-fabricated materials were inexpensive, cleaner, and allowed for greater standardization, but also because its workers, known as “boardmen,” were not (yet) unionized.
+Drywall, or gypsum board, was another cost-cutting construction material that became popular in the residential sector in the mid-1960s.
+It consisted of two thick sheets of paper bound together by wet plaster in the middle and dried to make a board, which was used primarily in interior walls and ceilings.
+Drywall was a cheaper option because it was pre-fabricated, cleaner, faster to install, and allowed for greater standardization, but also because it replaced two unionized trades, plasterers and lathers, with semi-skilled “boardmen.”
 In contrast, the Plasterers’ regular illegal walkouts and raising wages made them a major burden in the pockets of developers.
 In the late 1960s, the Plasterers claimed jurisdiction over drywall workers and started a unionization drive in that new field.

 The number of former plastering and lathing subcontractors making the shift to drywall exploded.
 As in the past, these small companies were sent on a downward spiral by developers who incentivized bidding wars.
 While contractors were able to adapt to the new market fairly quickly, residential construction unions did not.
 Most boardmen were semi-skilled immigrants employed as independent workers, paid on a piecework basis, without benefits or safety provisions.
 Jurisdiction over their bargaining rights fell between the Lathers and the Carpenters.
 In 1963, the two unions agreed to a moratorium against raiding each other’s members and met various times to resolve their jurisdictional disputes, which would continue for years.